Courses

 Children tinker, explore and create, but some more than others, and under some conditions more than others.
 What leads children to investigate, invent and build their own ideas?
 We will examine the development of curiosity, invention, and the ability to have or construct an idea.
 We will also look at what accounts for individual differences between children, including the role of intelligence, creativity, social cues, and opportunity.
 We will look at how these processes unfold at home and in school, and discuss the educational implications of the research we read, and the research we conduct. [ more ]

 This course will examine social psychological theories and research that are relevant to the understanding of stereotypes, prejudice, and discrimination.
 We will take a variety of social psychological perspectives, emphasizing sociocultural, cognitive, personality, or motivational explanations.
 We will examine the impact that stereotypes and prejudice have on people's perceptions of and behaviors toward particular groups or group members and will explore a variety of factors that tend to exacerbate or weaken this impact.
-We also will consider some of the sources of stereotypes, prejudice, and discrimination and some of the processes through which they are maintained, strengthened, or revised.
-In addition, we will examine some of the effects that stereotypes, prejudice, and discrimination can have on members of stereotyped groups, as well as some implications of the social psychological research findings for issues such as education and business and government policies.
+We also will consider sources of prejudice and processes through which it is maintained, strengthened, or revised.
+In addition, we will examine some of the effects that stereotypes, prejudice, and discrimination can have on members of stereotyped groups, as well as some implications of the social psychological research findings for issues such as education, sports, and business and government policies.
 A major component of this course will be the examination of classic and ongoing empirical research. [ more ]

 Catalog details